Barrett-Bothwell/Ball-And-Plate-System/README.md

 **Feedback Control**

-Now that we have our statespace model and gain matrices we can apply feedback to our system.
+Now that we have our state-space model and gain matrices we can apply feedback to our system.
 We will accomplish this by finding the difference between our setpoint positions and velocities and the observer state.
 We will then multiply this difference by our G matrix to solve for u.

 ---